openmod/openmod-docs/content/development-guide/permissions.md

 # Permissions
-Permissions allow to define which action a user is permitted to execute and which he is not.
+Permissions allow defining which actions a user is permitted to execute and which he is not.

 You can use the `IPermissionChecker` service to check if a user has specific permissions: